 - 1/3 c pineapple juice

 - 1 can evaporated milk

 In a mixing bowl, add 5 egg yolks and 3/4 cup of sugar.
 Beat on medium speed until the yolks are light yellow.
-Add milk and vanilla.
+Add 1/3 cup of milk and vanilla.
 Beat briefly on medium.

 - Add the egg mixture to the flour mixture.
 Stir.